troyvassalotti/troyv.dev/src/posts/plvylist.md

 You know, all basic stuff.

 ## CSS/SASS
 SASS is great and I use it a lot, so I decided this would be the route to go with Plvylist.
-This was confirmed for me when I learned **just how insanely hard** it is to style a `<input type="range">` across browsers.
+This was confirmed for me when I learned **how insanely hard** it is to style a `<input type="range">` across browsers.
 Every valid CodePen example I found used SASS to accomplish this and I was not going to be messing with that.

 ```css
 @mixin track($fill: 0) {